danmbox/shut-audio-tools/README.txt

 1. DESCRIPTION:

-Shut Audio Tools are lightweight tools for playing, recording and editing music on Linux.
+Shut Audio Tools are lightweight tools for playing, practicing and recording music on Linux.
 They support Jack, Pulse Audio and ALSA.
 They run in a text terminal, or in GUI mode.
 Currently included are:

 * ShutLP, a gapless loop player with a count-in metronome.
 It helps you practice along with a recorded loop.

 * Shut Record, a recording front end with workflow management for naming / recording / redoing.
-Set up a background loop with ShutLP, record with Shut Record, view with mhwaveedit and retry until happy.
+Set up a background loop with shutlp, record with shutrecord, view with mhwaveedit and retry until happy.

 * spliceaudio, a simple audio splicing tool using sox